finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 > NestedAggregationResponse GetNestedAggregationByGroup (string scope, string code, AggregationRequest request = null)

-Aggregate data in a portfolio group, as nested
+[EXPERIMENTAL] Aggregate data in a portfolio group, as nested

 Obsolete - Aggregate data sourced from the specified portfolio group into a nested structure.
 Data is nested following the group-by specifications.